snrnats/doc-centre/docfx_project/pro/api/help/creating_new_consignments.md

 ### Adding an EORI Number

-If required, you can record a consignment's EORI number using the `Metadata` property.
+If required, you can record a shipper EORI number for a consignment using the `Metadata` property.
 To do so, add a property with a `KeyValue` of _ShippersEORI_ and a `StringValue` representing the number itself.

 # [EORI Number Example](#tab/eori-number-example)